jnizet/validation-demo/README.md

-This is a classical Angular-CLI based project illustrating my proposed form control validation directive.
+This is a classical Angular-CLI + yarn-based project illustrating my proposed form control validation directive.

+To actually build and run it, make sure you have yarn and the Angular CLI installed.
+Start by installing the necessary dependencies by just running `yarn` from the root directory.
+Then use the Angular CLI commands (`ng build`, `ng serve`, etc.)

 It contains 3 versions of the same component.
 All display a `.form-group` containing a required input.